 It features two stick figures holding hands, one in black wearing a burka and one in white.
 It celebrates London’s diversity and the bridging of cultures.
 Pointedly it’s only a few doors down from the Brick Lane Mosque.

-Next to it is another work by Taqi Spateen featuring an angel in Ukranian colours, standing on the shoulders of a soldier.
+Next to it is another work by Taqi Spateen featuring an angel in Ukrainian colours, standing on the shoulders of a soldier.

 18. SEVEN STARS YARD

-Seven Stars Yard was looking a bit of a mess when we last visited.
+Seven Stars Yard looked a bit messy when we last visited.
 The wall of the yard used to be covered in art, but a large metal shed now covers half of it.
 Nevertheless, there’s been some intriguing pieces here over the years.

 High up on the wall was ‘FAN’ spelt out in Fanakapan’s signature helium balloons.